abedra/securing_security_software/README.md

 ## Adding Tests

 Time for a mea culpa on my part.
 This code completely omitted tests and there's no excuse for that.
-For something as important as this it's especially offensive to not have some kind of verification that the algorithm was implemented correctly.
+For something as important as this it's particularly offensive to not have some kind of verification that the algorithm was implemented correctly.
 Why are we discussing tests in a post about Software Security?
 Writing tests are 100% a part of Software Security, full stop.
 Let's revisit the [definition](https://www.techopedia.com/definition/24866/software-security) of Software Security